Humboldt Current: Physical oceanography

 The limb of the Humboldt Current System that veers off the coast of Peru creates a decrease in ventilation within the system.
 This lack of ventilation is the primary driver of an intense oxygen minimum zone (OMZ) which is formed in the sub-surface to intermediate depths.
 In the north, the EUC ventilates the OMZ, and in the south the PCU advects low oxygen waters southward towards northern Chile.
-This OMZ is the fourth largest permeant hypoxic zone in the world's oceans.
-It occupies an area about 2.18 ± 0.66 × 106 km3.
+This OMZ is the fourth largest permanent hypoxic zone in the world's oceans.
+It occupies an area about 2.18 ± 0.66 million km3.
 The core of this zone is centered off Peru, creating a shallow upper boundary that reaches from about 100 m down to 600 m.
 Another factor contributing to the OMZ is sinking and decay of primary productive resources.

 Consequently, the OMZ forces many organisms to stay near the surface where nutrients and oxygen are obtainable.
 The presence of a shallow OMZ restricts the migration of zooplankton within the water column.
 Between 0 and 600 m, many species of zooplankton occupy this space within the OMZ.
 This allows for a substantial exchange of carbon between the euphotic layer and the OMZ.
 75% of the total zooplankton biomass move in and out of the OMZ.
 The OMZ also serves as a refuge for organisms that can live in hypoxic conditions.

 Coastal upwelling is the main factor contributing to the high biological productivity of the Humboldt current.
 Upwelling within the current is not uniform across the entire system.
 Three notable upwelling subsystems are produced by this current: